Skip to content

 Features define the hypothesis space.

-The feature set spans categories including microstructure, momentum, volatility, statistical, temporal, complexity, and spectral.
+The feature set spans categories including microstructure, momentum, volatility, statistical, temporal, complexity, spectral, venue-mix, and stablecoin-flow signals.
 Each captures a distinct aspect of market behavior.
 Together they give the model a multi-dimensional view of the current regime.

 Two principles harden the feature pipeline.

 Shared generators.
-Features are computed from a single source of truth: the same code path produces training features (batch) and serving features (streaming).
-This removes train/serve skew, a silent killer of production machine learning (ML).
+Features are computed from shared SQL/Python generators, and the streaming path is tested against the batch path.
+This reduces train/serve skew, a silent killer of production machine learning (ML).

 Aggressive selection.
 The pipeline starts with a broad candidate pool and prunes hard.
-Selection runs Clustered Feature Importance (López de Prado, 2018): grouped permutation importance computed across temporal folds, constructed as e-values (anytime-valid evidence statistics) per cluster, then gated by the e-value Benjamini-Hochberg (e-BH) procedure for false discovery rate (FDR) control, with a Li & Ji effective-tests correction that keeps FDR valid under correlated features (Wang & Ramdas, 2022; Li & Ji, 2005).
+Selection runs clustered feature importance (López de Prado, 2018): grouped permutation importance computed across temporal folds, converted into e-value evidence per cluster, then gated with e-BH-style false-discovery control and an effective-tests correction for correlated features (Wang & Ramdas, 2022; Li & Ji, 2005).
 A feature also has to show a distribution stable enough to be modeled.
-The final feature set is an order of magnitude smaller than the candidate pool.
+The final feature set is much smaller than the candidate pool.

-When capital is at risk, every feature in production needs a documented rationale.
-The model itself is a tree ensemble and is not interpretable in any strict sense; what is auditable is the feature set.
-Each surviving feature has a recorded reason for inclusion and a measurable marginal contribution to out-of-sample performance.
+When capital is at risk, features should not survive because they sound plausible.
+The model itself is a tree ensemble and is not interpretable in any strict sense; what is auditable is the selection process.
+A feature reaches production only if it repeatedly shows statistically meaningful contribution across temporal out-of-sample tests.

 Model Training